How governing bodies will operate while schools are closed during the pandemic.

 Please be assured that if meetings are unable to proceed as a result of coronavirus, school governing bodies will not be penalised.

-Any governors who are shielding, in particular, should not put themselves at risk by attending meetings.
-If governors need to attend school in small numbers to meet with the headteacher.
-This should be carefully managed to avoid close contact with others and good hand hygiene should be observed.
+Any governors who have a particular health concern and were therefore ‘shielding’ prior to 16 August should not put themselves at risk by attending meetings.
+If governors need to attend school to meet with the headteacher. this should be carefully managed to avoid close contact with others and good hand hygiene should be observed.

 How should governing bodies keep records of discussions and decisions?

 The Regulations currently state that paper records of meetings must be kept, but we don’t expect any governing bodies to be taken to task on this issue given the current circumstances.

 Given the unprecedented circumstances, if making a decision by e-mail means that a governing body can more easily conduct its core functions, this is acceptable.
 Clerks must of course keep a record any such decisions and associated discussion and votes.